Wednesday, November 12, 2025

 Bookstore - Barnes and Noble Bookstore, 6600 Menaul Blvd.
 NE, at Coronado Mall (FB friend Xandra was in the scene, so any questions can be forwarded to her).

-USAMRIID labs - Appears to be CNM Rio Rancho campus, 2601 Campus Blvd.
+USAMRIID labs - CNM Rio Rancho campus, 2601 Campus Blvd.
 NE, Rio Rancho, NM.

-ABQ Sunport - on landing, view looking northeast along SW/NE runway, towards Sandias
+ABQ Sunport - On landing, the view is looking northeast along SW/NE runway, towards the Sandia Mountains.
+Baggage collection and escalators at the ABQ Sunport are shown as well.

 Sunport parking garage - Row I, Level 3?
 This parking garage is holy ground in the Gilliverse.
-Essentially, the parking garage is a map of the ancient American Southwest, featuring the ancient Pueblo Meridian, represented by the skylighted north-south open space within the garage.
-All parking-garage filming locations in BrBa, BCS, and probably Pluribus too seem to be chosen to be as close as possible to the skylighted open space, which represents the Pueblo Meridian.
+Essentially, the parking garage is treated as a map of the ancient American Southwest, featuring the ancient Pueblo Meridian, represented by the skylighted north-south open space within the garage.
+All parking-garage filming locations in BrBa, BCS, and probably Pluribus too are chosen to be as close as possible to the skylighted open space, which represents the Pueblo Meridian.
 It will be important to nail this location down to the exact foot (see my discussion here).

-Vicinity of Bar - Vicinity of Vernon's Speakeasy, 6855 4th St. NW (where the 2013 Walter White burial plaque is memorialized).
+Vicinity of Bar - Vicinity of Vernon's Speakeasy, 6855 4th St. NW (where the 2013 Walter White burial plaque was eventually memorialized).

-Police car - on Bobby Foster Rd., near "Q" Studios.
+Police car - on Bobby Foster Rd., near "Q" Studios, where many "Breaking Bad" scenes were filmed.

 Carol gazes over city on fire - Bobby Foster Rd, at almost exactly the same place where Kim Wexler has her car crash in "Better Call Saul."